rimelek/learn-docker/pages/advanced/kernel-namespaces-network.rst

   mkdir -p root
   sudo mount --bind / root

-Since "run" is on tmpfs and it wasn'T mounted, we create an empty file to work as a placeholder for the target of the symbolic link at :code:`/etc/resolv.conf`
+Since "run" is on tmpfs and it wasn't mounted, we create an empty file to work as a placeholder for the target of the symbolic link at :code:`/etc/resolv.conf`

 .. code:: bash